Akumucollins/Github-Search/README.md

 ---

 ## Description
-This project allows users to enter a GitHub username into a search input, submit it, and see names, and descriptions of that person's public repositories.
+This project allows users to enter a GitHub username into a search input, submit it, and see names, nicknames, locations, email account, followers, people they are following, biography and descriptions of that person's public repositories.
 A person can also look for repositories

 ## Setup/Installation Requirements
 * get the project in github